OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-### Set the correct filepath for Nginx
+### Set the Correct File Path for Nginx

 #### Why?

 - When you run the command `ng build`, a `dist` folder is created which contains all angular build files.
 - Depending on the CLI version, different folder structures are created.
-- We need to give the path of `index.html` for nginx to work.
+- We need to give the path of `index.html` for Nginx to work.

 #### How to find folder name?